 You’re never too grown up or too old for a magical trip to Walt Disney World.
 Kids and adults of all ages are sure to find plenty of fun and thrills at any Disney park and resort.
+One of my favorite vacations is meeting the girls at Walt Disney World!

 But, keep this in mind, some of the more active and fast-paced aspects of Walt Disney World might make your time there a bit uncomfortable for the older members of your group.